Sassafras All Children’s Playground at Laurel Hills Park

 - The project cost estimate is $2.3 million, with $1 million coming from the 2014 Parks Bond.

 - DHM Design

-Sassafras All Children's Playground is now open!
+Sassafras All Children's Playground is closed temporarily.

 Time lapse video of construction activity at Sassafras All Children’s Playground

 The new playground replaces the existing playground that was constructed in 1991.

 Once completed, the 3.5-acre site will include a playground for children of all abilities and provide a variety of play experiences.
 The new playground will increase the available activity area considerably.
 In addition to conventional play equipment such as swings and slides, the playground also features unique elements including basketball court with adjustable hoop height, accessible elevated decking, and a pair of 50-foot-long zip-lines.

 In 1991, a group of community volunteers came together to build Raleigh’s first accessible playground at Laurel Hills Park called the “All Children’s Playground.”
 It was a very progressive project at that time and we honor those citizens who made that initial commitment.
 Although designed with very good intentions, we now have so much more knowledge about how children play and the advancements in play equipment are phenomenal.
 The new design will provide a holistic environment that is not only code-compliant, but also engages all children in parallel play that is safe and challenging.

 On May 5, 2015 Raleigh City Council approved the schematic design for the Sassafras All Children’s Playground at Laurel Hills Park and authorized City staff to proceed with construction documents and construction.